Tonight (TobyMac album)

-Tonight is the fourth full-length solo album by Christian hip hop artist TobyMac.
+Tonight is the fourth studio album by Christian hip hop artist TobyMac.
 It is the follow-up album to his 2007 release Portable Sounds, and was released on February 5, 2010.
 The Deluxe Version of the album contains a DVD with interviews with Toby about the songs on the record, the making of this record and an inside look at the Diverse City Band.
 The album debuted at No. 6 on the Billboard 200, selling 79,000 units in its first week.
 As of early November 2010, the album has sold over 315,000 copies.